shanttoosh/OIBSIP_Data_Science_Projects/OIBSIP_Task_4/README.md

 # Customer Segmentation Machine Learning Model

 As part of my internship at Oasis Infobyte, I successfully completed my fourth task: Customer Segmentation Machine Learning Model using k means.This project focuses on customer segmentation using the K-Means clustering algorithm to identify distinct customer groups based on their purchasing behavior.
-By analyzing key metrics such as Recency, Frequency, and Monetary value (RFM), we aim to provide actionable insights that can help businesses tailor their marketing strategies and enhance customer engagement.
+By analyzing key metrics such as Recency, Frequency, and Monetary value (RFM), which aim to provide actionable insights that can help businesses tailor their marketing strategies and enhance customer engagement.

 ## Table of Contents
 1. [Project Overview](#project-overview)